Human-centered AI: Research

 Much of the work done on human-centered AI comes from research institutes, within universities, companies, and as freestanding organizations.
 The Stanford Institute for Human-Centered AI (abbreviated to HAI) is one such group, engaging academics, industry professionals, and policymakers centered in Stanford University to conduct research and inform policy in various areas in human-centered AI, including on aspects of the intelligence itself, augmentation, and on measuring the impacts of AI systems on sociopolitcal and cultural institutions.
-Similar groups exist at other universities, including the Chicago Human + AI (CHAI) Lab at the University of Chicago and the Human-Centered AI (HAI) Lab at the University of Oxford.
+Similar groups exist at other universities, including the Chicago Human + AI (CHAI) Lab at the University of Chicago, the HCAI@GU group at the University of Gothenburg, and the Human-Centered AI (HAI) Lab at the University of Oxford.
 Outside of the academy, companies such as IBM have research initiatives dedicated to advancements in human-centered AI.

+At Kenyon College, the Integrated Program for Humane Studies (IPHS) launched a human-centered AI program in 2016 integrating artificial intelligence research with humanities and social science inquiry.
+This approach treats computation and humanistic scholarship as a single unified field of research rather than as separate disciplines requiring collaboration.
+The program's researchers have published in both AI venues (such as the International Conference on Machine Learning and Frontiers of Computer Science) and humanities journals (such as PMLA and Poetics Today), and the lab was selected in December 2025 by Schmidt Sciences for its Humanities and AI Virtual Institute to apply AI methods to cultural heritage preservation.